 The stables of James Bryce located on now Rosedale Avenue, were completely destroyed by fire.

-The flames spread and carried the embers to the adjacent property of William Bryce nemed "The Locust."
+The flames spread and carried the embers to the adjacent property of William Bryce named "The Locust."
 The Morristown Fire Department aided the city.

 October 28, 1875

 A call was transmitted over the telegraph to Morristown requesting assistance at a fire at Van Wagners Drug Store on Waverly Place.
 Morristown Fire Department aided the city saving a great deal of property.
-Quite a time was had securing horses, and mishaps were experienced enroute, but 3 pieces of apparatus finally reached the blaze, which was in Van Wagners drug Store (now Waverly Place).
-Heroic work kept the fire from spreading to Harmons confectionery store.
+Quite a time was had securing horses, and mishaps were experienced enroute, but 3 pieces of apparatus finally reached the blaze, which was in Van Wagners drug Store (corner of Waverly and Lincoln).
+Heroic work kept the fire from spreading to F.J.
+Harman's confectionery store.
 Madison at the time had no fire apparatus and the suppression of the flames was accomplished by means of buckets.
-The Morristown Fire Department came to the aid the village numerous times and certainly provided the best efforts in protecting life and saving property.
-It was undoubtedly these and similar occurrences which resulted in the formation of Madison’s first Fire Department.

 October 21, 1877

-A severe fire destroyed the original Allen Building located at 11-13 Waverly Place and threatened the whole business district.
+A severe fire started in I.J.
+Ayers grocery store in the Allen Building located at 11-13 Waverly Place.
 Some of the officials of the Town of Morristown were preparing to retire, when a man rode up from Madison, in the midst of a driving storm, with the news that the town was on fire, and requested aid from the Morristown Fire Department.
-Morristown Mayor Ayres, Councilman Dalrymple (chairman of the Fire Department Committee) and Chief Engineer alarm was rung and in a few minutes the steamer, the jumper and the truck were on their way, saving a large amount of valuable property.
-7 Waverly Place (the old Methodist Church) was saved when firemen removed the tin roof and shielded it from the flames.3 Morristown firemen were rescued from the basement after a 1st floor collapse.
+7 Waverly Place (the old Methodist Church) was saved when firemen removed a tin roof and shielded it from the flames as well as keeping the building wet.
+3 Morristown firemen were rescued from the basement after a 1st floor collapse.
+Other buildings consumed by fire were George Squire's furniture shop, the Railroad Depot, a cigar shop, a two story residence and the Y.M.C.A. which was located above the grocery store.
+The Masonic Lodge, which was on the third floor of the Old Methodist Church, was damaged.

 May 23, 1881